 Will I have to sign a waiver?

-All attendees will be required to sign a waiver prior to the workshop beginning.
-Refusal to sign a waiver will result in a forfeiture of money paid in accordance with the cancellation policy below.
+All attendees will be required to sign a waiver prior to the workshop beginning, and some workshops require a second waiver to be signed for the owners of the location.
+Refusal to sign a waiver will result in a forfeiture of money paid in accordance with the cancelation policy below.
+If you have any questions about the waivers, please contact us before booking to ask.

 If children are allowed at the workshop, a waiver must be signed by a parent or guardian for anyone under the age of 18.

-Workshops are fully refundable if cancelled more than 60 days before the workshop.
-If cancelled between 59 and 30 days before the workshop, you will receive 50% of your money back.
-If you cancel more than 30 days before your workshop, you may opt instead to transfer 100% of your paid price as credit towards another scheduled workshop that has space.
+Workshops are fully refundable (minus a 10% cancelation fee) if canceled more than 14 days before the workshop.
+If you cancel more than 14 days before your workshop, you may opt instead to transfer 100% of your paid price as credit towards another scheduled workshop that has space.

 At any time, you may also give or sell (for your purchase price or less) your spot in the workshop.
 If you do this, there will be no transfer fees.
-However, you must notify us via email prior to the start of the workshop with the name and contact information of the person taking your spot.
+However, you must notify us via email prior to the start of the workshop with the name, email, and phone number of the person taking your spot.

-Note that some individual workshops may have different cancellation policies.
-Any cancellation information written on the workshop pages supersedes what’s written here.
+Note that some individual workshops may have different cancelation policies.
+Any cancelation information written on the workshop pages supersedes what’s written here.

 Do you cancel workshops?

 We strive to never cancel a workshop.
-However, from time to time dangerous weather, changes in site accessibility, sickness, etc. may force cancellations, even at the last minute.
-In the event of a cancellation, we will do our best to provide a make-up date.
+However, from time to time dangerous weather, changes in site accessibility, sickness, etc. may force cancelations, even at the last minute.
+In the event of a cancelation, we will do our best to provide a make-up date.

 You may transfer your payment to the make-up date, select another workshop, or receive a full refund.
 We are not responsible for any other expenses incurred such as, but not limited to, accommodation, transportation, etc.